neu-se/CS4530-Fall-2024/Assignments/revised-project-plan.md

 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
-  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
+  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature(s), and any relevant error cases
   * Conditions of satisfaction can be turned into Testable behaviors
   * Conditions of satisfaction are prioritized
   * Each user story includes one or more condition of satisfaction marked with essential, desirable and extension priority.